 In Slovenia, our partner IzRVS participated in a cross-fertilization event organized by the Interreg Alpine Space project HyMoCARES on June 28th.
 Participants took on-site samples and measured bank erosion along the Drava River in Zlatoličje.

 On June 29th, our partners joined festivities in Neuburg, Germany that were organized by partners from the DTP project DANUBEparksCONNECTED.
 Young and old participated in cleaning up the city’s river banks and a “Wild Danube Island”, which was inaugurated by the Bavarian Environment Minister.
 TUM presented an interactive sandbox, teaching participants how river morphology influences the movement of water through the river and riparian areas.
-LfU joined two excursions through the Danube floodplains informing participants about the importance of sediment in the Danube.
+LfU joined two excursions through the Danube floodplains informing participants about the role of sediment and importance of sediment transport in the Danube.

 Copyright: top image "Sediment messages for the Danube" (Ljiljana Marjanovic, JCI), bottom left image "TUM sandbox" (Michael Außendorf, LfU), bottom right image "Danube floodplain excursion" (Hanna Skiba, LfU)